 In the process, he co-founded the London Screenwriters’ Workshop – the first screenwriters workshop in the world.
 He was co-chair of the New Producers Alliance and is a member of BAFTA and Directors UK.

-He has now written two books on screenwriting, one on police slang and two published novels.
-His debut, the political thriller The Breaking of Liam Glass was shortlisted for the Eyelands and Wishing Shelf literary awards.
-Along with Room 15, a psychological thriller, it has been a regular Amazon genre bestseller.
+He writes literary crime novels with a political twist.
+His debut, the satire on tabloid journalism The Breaking of Liam Glass was #1 on Amazon’s Hot New Releases for Satire and nominated for the Eyelands and Wishing Shelf literary awards.
+Along with Room Fifteen, a psychological thriller, it has been an Amazon genre bestseller.
+He has also written two books on screenwriting and one on police slang.

 He is currently on the SoA board of directors.